ssavitzky/MakeStuff/README.md

  [include](include/)
 :   Files to be included in compilations or inserted into source code
     and documentation.
-Mostly contains various forms of license notice, in a format suitable for use with `boilermaker.pl`, and templates for use with `replace-template-file.pl`.
+Mostly contains various forms of license notice, in a format suitable for use with `boilermaker.pl` (makes mass changes to license boilerplate in code files), and templates for use with `replace-template-file.pl` (does template replacement in place, the effect is similar to using server-side includes).

  [make](make/)
 :   The general-purpose `*.make` files included by `Makefile`.